dann1/one-deploy/arch_single_ceph.md

 $ ansible-playbook -i inventory/ceph.yml opennebula.deploy.ceph
 ```

-The one-deploy/inventory directory contains the ceph.yml file, and the ceph-hci.yml file for Hyper-Converged Infrastructure.
+The `one-deploy/inventory` directory contains the `ceph.yml` file, as well as the `ceph-hci.yml` file for Hyper-Converged Infrastructure.

-Below are the contents of the ceph.yml file.
+Below are the contents of the `ceph.yml` file.
 The Ceph configuration begins at `ceph:`.
-(For full details on configuring ceph-* roles please refer to the [Ceph Ansible playbook documentation](https://docs.ceph.com/projects/ceph-ansible/en/latest/)).
+(For full details on configuring `ceph-*` roles please refer to the [Ceph Ansible playbook documentation](https://docs.ceph.com/projects/ceph-ansible/en/latest/)).

 ```yaml
 ---